scripting/textcasting/README.md

 It's a good time to do this because there are enough twitter-like systems out there, and people are manually doing what textcasting eventually will do automatically.

-### Where we're at

-Setup is a bitch in several cases.

-1. With Twitter you have to become a developer and not be scared off from terms like xxx, xxx.

-2. With Mastodon, you have to operate a gateway server, at least with my very modest understanding of the Mastodon API.

-3. Bluesky is easy to set up.
-They really thought this through, and they aren't restrictive about who gets to be a developer.

-4. WordPress is also very easy to set up.
-They've been running their servers for 20 years, and it's also very well thought-out and not restrictive.

-5. Threads, for me, has been unapproachable.
-I've jumped through the hoops with them before, same developer program as Facebook, and that is a graveyard of good ideas for me.
-And so far Manton has been doing a great job, and we can always hook these things together with RSS (as we do there) and that probably will become the standard imho.

 Anyway because Twitter and Masto are unresolved right now, I'm not ready to offer something for end-users.
 But this is the place where we'll get it working when it does work.
 This is a framework for open source.
 The people who do each product ideally should be responsible for the platform driver for that product.

 ### Platform drivers